-In November, a New York judge ruled that Hernandez’s confession and his waiving of his Miranda rights were legal, making the confession admissible in court.
+But in November, a New York judge ruled that Hernandez’s confession and his waiving of his Miranda rights were legal, making the confession admissible in court.

 Hernandez is charged with two counts of second-degree murder for allegedly intending to cause the boy’s death and for a killing that occurred during a kidnapping.

 Another man’s name has also hung over the Etan Patz case for years: Jose Antonio Ramos, a convicted child molester acquainted with Etan’s babysitter.
 Etan’s parents, Stan and Julia Patz, sued Ramos in 2001.
 The boy was officially declared dead as part of that lawsuit.

 A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million – money the Patz family has never received.